Aihole: Aihole dolmens and inscriptions

 Scattered in the prehistoric period megalithic site behind the Meguti temple are many dolmens, numbering about 45 and more are destroyed by treasure hunters.
 Local people call it Morera mane (Morera tatte) or Desaira Mane.
 Each dolmen has three sides upright square slabs and large flat slab on top forms roof, front side upright slab had circular hole.

 Inscriptions

-Many inscriptions are found at Aihole, the inscription at the Meguti Temple, popularly known as Aihole inscription, or Aihole Prashasti, is the most important and is an eulogy to the Chalukya king Pulakeshi-II.
-Written by the royal poet, Ravikriti, the inscription praises the Chalukya king in verse.
+Many inscriptions are found at Aihole, the inscription at the Meguti Temple, popularly known as Aihole inscription, or Aihole Prashasti, is the most important and is a eulogy to the Chalukya king Pulakeshi-II.
+Written by the royal poet, Ravikirti, the inscription praises the Chalukya king in verse.
 Though using the Sanskrit language, the inscription uses the Kannada script.

 The inscription details the military victories of Pulikeshi II.
 His defeat of King Harshavardhana, his victory over the Pallavas, Mangalesha's (Paramabhagavat) victory over the Kalachuris, and the conquest of Revatidvipa (Present-day Redi Port).
 It also mentions the shifting of the capital from Aihole to Badami by Pulikeshi-II.
 The poet Kalidasa is also mentioned in the inscription.
 Another inscription at Aihole, that of Amoghavarsha I, mentions his new administration (navarajyam geyye).